The best kind of day trip

 Visiting both Malmö and Copenhagen on the same trip makes for the perfect combination.

-Located just 40 minutes away from each other by train, you get the capital of Denmark and Sweden’s third-largest city; each with their own unique cultural, gastronomical and historical differences.
+Located just 40 minutes away from each other by train, you get the capital of Denmark and Sweden’s third-largest city, each with its own unique cultural, gastronomical and historical differences.

 The old cobblestoned streets invite you to slow down and enjoy your time in Malmö’s compact city centre; small enough to be easily walkable and big enough to hold several days’ worth of experiences.